The most frequently asked questions about the profession are set out below and answers are provided in the subsequent paragraphs.

 The Tribunal will let you know how the procedure works and how to process your complaint.

-Please click here Donal O'Kelly or a guide to making complaints.
+Please click here for a guide to making complaints.

-There are three stages to becoming entitled to practice as a barrister, namely the academic, vocational and pupilage stages.
+There are three stages to becoming entitled to practise as a barrister, namely the academic, vocational and pupilage stages.